360.859.9090 | 503.405.4300

 At Aspen Pest Control, we pride ourselves in delivering the best pest control services in the Ridgefield area.
 Your friends and neighbors choose us because we understand pest control isn’t something people want to do, it’s something they need to do.
 We’re families and homeowners and members of the community, just like you.
 Knowing how busy our lives are these days, we’re proud to know that our business can make people’s lives just a little bit easier, and a whole lot more worry-free.

 Spiders are amazing, but they do not belong in the home or in areas where they’ll make people feel uncomfortable.
-Call Aspen Pest Control today, and learn how homeowners in Ridgefield are living pest-free!
+When you need the best spider exterminator Ridgefield has to offer, call Aspen Pest Control today, and learn how homeowners in Ridgefield are living pest-free!